learnk8s/learnk8s.io/_blog/installing-docker-and-kubernetes-on-windows/index.md

 bcdedit /set hypervisorlaunchtype auto
 ```

-Restart and now you're ready to run and deploy containers to Kubernetes!
+Restart, and now you're ready to run and deploy containers to Kubernetes!

 [Jump to the testing your Docker installation](#testing-your-docker-installation)